OwOStorage/copyparty/README.md

 by default, the per-volume `up2k.db` sqlite3-database for `-e2d` and `-e2t` is stored next to the thumbnails according to the `--hist` option, but the global-option `--dbpath` and/or volflag `dbpath` can be used to put the database somewhere else

+if your storage backend is unreliable (NFS or bad HDDs), you can specify one or more "landmarks" to look for before doing anything database-related.
+A landmark is a file which is always expected to exist inside the volume.
+This avoids spurious filesystem rescans in the event of an outage.
+One line per landmark (see example below)

 note:
 * putting the hist-folders on an SSD is strongly recommended for performance
 * markdown edits are always stored in a local `.hist` subdirectory